AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 # **Experiments Done**-
 **Datasets.** For testing the model scalability model was trained on ILSVRC-2012 ,ImageNet-21k and JFT and then tested on CIFAR-10/100, Oxford-IIIT Pets, Oxford Flowers-102
 <img width="937" alt="Screenshot 2021-06-09 at 4 30 18 PM" src="https://user-images.githubusercontent.com/46114095/121343234-16a60100-c940-11eb-954d-df1a754a7f99.png">
 ViT-base and ViT-large are based on the BERT model architectures only.
 The larger ViT huge model is added ahead.

-For the baseline CNNs Resnets are used but BatchNormalization are replaced by GroupNormalization(Refer this [blog](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7)).
+**Training & Fine-tuning.**  For the baseline CNNs Resnets are used but BatchNormalization are replaced by [GroupNomalization](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7).For training optimizer used was Adam with a β1 = 0.9, β2 = 0.999. a batch size of 4096 and apply a high weight decay of 0.1.
+For fine-tuning we use SGD with momentum,batch size 512. **Metrics** used for the downstream datsets is nothing but accuracy.
+Few shot accuracies are obtained by usign regularized least squared regression problem that maps subset of training images to {-1,1}^k target variables.